 [concertina postcards, pedestals in iron, pigment print on Hahnemuhle paper, 110 x 50 x 90 cm]

-- The work was realized during the residency at the Townhouse Gallery (2012), as one of the artists selected for the RESÒ program – International Network for Artist residency and Educational Programmes / Fondazione per l’Arte Moderna e Contemporanea-Crt
+The pictures had been taken during the residency at the Townhouse Gallery (2012), thanks to the RESÒ program – International Network for Artist residency and Educational Programmes / Fondazione per l’Arte Moderna e Contemporanea-Crt